A-Evan-S/a-evan-s.github.io/site/pages/posts/monospaced_justified.md

 This method is a fairly common programming exercise[^leetcode], but produces notably imbalanced spacing: notice in the example above how the space between "demonstrate" and "the" is twice as large as the space between "the" and "different".

 We can do better.
-While many fonts are described as "monospaced", those with Unicode support are rarely consistant in keeping *every* character to a uniform width.
+While many fonts are described as "monospaced", those with Unicode support are rarely consistent in keeping *every* character to a uniform width.
 If you've ever tried to include emojis in code, you've likely come across this.

 ```python
 print('🙂-aligned')